airalab/robonomics.academy/README.md

       status: in progress // lesson status (done or in progress)
 ```

-- Then, you must create "intro page" for your course in `courses/learn/en/` - e.g *introduction-course.md.* And add some basic info:
+- Then, you must create folder in `courses/learn/en/` - e.g *introduction-course* and add "intro page" for your course in `courses/learn/en/your-new-folder` - e.g *introduction-course.md*

+Add some basic info to the doc:

 ```
   ---
   title: "Introduction to the ideas of Robonomics" // course title
   description: Welcome Introduction Course! // course description
-  lessonNumber: 0 // lesson number (0 if it's about page)
   metaOptions: [Learn, Introduction to the ideas of Robonomics] // this information is needed for meta tags and images purposes.
 You need to type: Learn, Name_Of_Your_Course
-  defaultName: Introduction to the ideas of Robonomics // also needed for meta info
+  defaultName: Introduction to the ideas of Robonomics // name of your course in english ( also needed for meta info )
   ---
 ```

-- Next, add lessons for the new course (if there are any).
-You must create folder with the same name as **md** file for the new course.
-E.g - `courses/learn/en/introduction-course/`

-- Finally, create **md** files for each lesson in new folder.
-The set up will be identical to the course *md* file with the necessary adjustments :)
+- Finally, add lessons for the new course (if there are any).
+Create **md** files for each lesson in new folder.
+The set up will be identical to the "intro page" of your course *md* file with the necessary adjustments :)

 **NOTE** :
  1. Make sure you use **alias** while adding author!
- 2. If your lesson is in progress you must add `status: in progress` for your lesson **AND** `progress: not finished` or `progress: in progress`  for your course!
+ 2. If your lesson is in progress you must add `status: in progress` for your lesson **AND** `progress: progress` or `progress: coming`  for your course!

- > not finished - some lessons are ready, in progress - zero lessons are done
+ > progress - some lessons are ready, coming - zero lessons are done